ShonBurgundy/mr-roboger/README.md

 * The program returns "Boop!" for all numbers that contain a 2 (two).
   * Example Input: 2
-  * Example Output: "Boop!"
+  * Example Output: "Beep!"
+"Boop!"

 * The program returns "Won't you be my neighbor?" for all numbers with 3.
   * Example Input: 3
-  * Example Output: "Won't you be my neighbor?"
+  * Example Output: "Beep!"
+"Boop!"
+"Won't you be my neighbor?"

 * The program will let the number with higher value take return priority if number contains 2 or more numbers. (with numbers mentioned above)
   * Example Input: 23